scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

   replicaCount: 6
 ```

-The number of pods is linked to the number of nodes available.
+The number of deployable pods depends on the number of available nodes.
 You may need to increase the number of nodes with Terraform.

 ## Increase the resource of Ledger Pods